Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/migration.md

 ## Dependency

-Update your dependency list in package.json.
+Uninstall `@amplitude/react-native` by either `yarn remove @amplitude/react-native` or deleting your dependency list in package.json

 === "@amplitude/react-native"